davidit33/davidit33/README.md

 ### Hi there 👋
 ### I'm David, Automation Engineer :smiley:, freelancer Software Developer :computer:.
-I love Python :snake:.  :rocket:...
+Python passionate :snake:.  :rocket:...

 If you are viewing this profile, please share your experience with me :pray:, tell me what I can improve to be a successful developer :sunglasses:.